 • Which medications are the doctor likely to prescribe before and after surgery?

-It is also good practice to ask for the Medicare code for the procedure, as this will help a person more accurately determine coverage through this online tool.
+It is also good practice to ask for the Medicare code for the procedure.
+This can help a person more accurately determine coverage through Medicare’s online tool.

-Cataracts are some of the most common eye conditions to affect older adults.
-Surgery to correct them is usually successful.
-Medicare pays for cataract surgery as long as the doctor agrees that it is medically necessary.
+Medicare pays money toward cataract surgery as long as a doctor agrees that it is medically necessary.

 The cost of cataract surgery may vary.
-Medicare usually covers 80% of the surgical costs.
-People may wish to use Medicare supplement plans, such as Medigap, to cover the remaining 20% of the cost.
+Medicare Part B usually covers 80% of the surgical costs.
+People may wish to use Medicare supplement plans, such as Medigap, to help cover the remaining 20%.

-For information about funding cataract surgery, it is best to speak with one’s insurance provider directly.
+For information about paying for cataract surgery, people can speak directly with their insurance provider.